- Room 506, Rolle Building, Drake Circus, Plymouth, PL4 8AA

 EdD (Educational Disadvantage and Special Educational Needs), University of Birmingham

-HE teaching: Undergraduate level: Inclusion; Special Educational Needs; Child Development; Policy and Early Years provision; Leadership and Management; Dissertation supervision
+HE teaching: Undergraduate level: Inclusion; Special Educational Needs; Child Development; Policy and Early Years provision; Leadership and Management; participatory research with children; Dissertation supervision

 My research is strongly influenced by sociocultural and activity theory, in particular when applied to organisational structure, interactional style and approaches to pedagogy.

-I am currently researching the professionalisation of the early years workforce, professional development and interprofessional working, the semiotics of buildings for children’s services and ICT and pedagogy (including supporting language learning)
+I am currently researching University Partnerships, professionalisation of the early years workforce, professional development, the semiotics of buildings for children’s services; ICT and pedagogy (including robotics and computational thinking).

-I am interested in supervising research projects concerned with Early Years provision, with disability, inclusion and special eduational needs across the age range, or projects where fine grain linguistic analysis and/or activity theory would offer an appropriate methodological approach.
+I am interested in supervising research projects concerned with professional development, early years provision, with disability, inclusion and special educational needs across the age range, or projects where fine grain linguistic analysis and/or activity theory would offer an appropriate methodological approach.

 Key publications are highlightedJournals